surfdude75/docker-nginx-reloader/README.md

 docker-nginx-reloader
 =====================

-Reload nginx configuration when specified containers are started/restarted.
+Reload nginx configuration when specified docker containers are started/restarted.

 Build to work together with https://hub.docker.com/r/mgood/resolvable/ since nginx reload is required to take DNS update on upstream directives.